wasmerio/wasmer/README.md

 - [x] It should be fast _(partially achieved)_
 - [ ] Support Emscripten calls _(on the works)_
 - [ ] Support Rust ABI calls

+## Architecture

+If you would like to know how Wasmer works under the hood, please visit our [ARCHITECTURE](https://github.com/wasmerio/wasmer/blob/master/ARCHITECTURE.md) document.

 ## License